bchugg/stat-map/empirical Bernstein bounds.md

 # Random matrices

-Wang and Ramdas develop an empirical Bernstein bound for random matrices.
+Wang and Ramdas develop an empirical Bernstein bound for random matrices. #todo